Admission to PhD studies

 2. copies of the master’s or equivalent qualification diploma(s) with the diploma supplement(s) (only the final diplomas and diploma supplements are submitted; however, provisional degree certificates are not accepted).
 The following additional requirements apply:

-1. when submitting their admission documents, those applicants who have defended their master’s final thesis in Lithuania, Latvia or Estonia in 2025 (automatic recognition of higher education qualifications issued in Latvia and Estonia has been applied in Lithuania since 2019) but have not yet received their master’s diploma and diploma supplement before the deadline for the document submission specified in Subparagraph 24.2 of the Regulations can instead submit an academic transcript of the results of their master’s studies from the institution where they have defended their master’s thesis (however, upon receipt of the master’s diploma and diploma supplement, the applicants must submit copies of these documents as soon as possible, within 1–2 working days at the latest);
+2.1. when submitting their admission documents, those applicants who have defended their master’s final thesis in Lithuania, Latvia or Estonia in 2026 (automatic recognition of higher education qualifications issued in Latvia and Estonia has been applied in Lithuania since 2019) but have not yet received their master’s diploma and diploma supplement before the deadline for the document submission specified in Subparagraph 24.3 of the Regulations can instead submit an academic transcript of the results of their master’s studies from the institution where they have defended their master’s thesis (however, upon receipt of the master’s diploma and diploma supplement, the applicants must submit copies of these documents as soon as possible, within 1–2 working days at the latest);

-2. those applicants who have obtained their education abroad must submit a certificate of the recognition of academic qualification** in the Republic of Lithuania.
+2.2. those applicants who have obtained their education abroad must submit a certificate of the recognition of academic qualification in the Republic of Lithuania.
 If this document is not submitted, the applicant’s application shall not be considered.
 The procedure of recognition of educational documents is set in Appendix 1 to the Regulations.

 3. a curriculum vitae;

-7. a certificate issued by IELTS, TOEFL, CEFR or any other competent institution within the last 2 (two) years certifying the level of English language skills.
-Certificates indicating the English language level but obtained after completing English language training via various mobile apps (e.g. Duolingo, Babbel, LinguaLift, etc.) are not accepted.
-This certificate is not required if, instead of the certificate, the applicant submits the following:
+7. a certificate issued by CEFR, IELTS, TOEFL or any other competent institution within the last 2 (two) years, which certifies the level of the English language skills, which cannot be lower than B2 (according to CEFR), 5.5 (IELTS), 75 (TOEFL), or an equivalent score issued for other international English language proficiency examinations.
+Certificates indicating the level of English language that have been obtained after completing English language training via various mobile apps (for example, Duolingo, Babbel, LinguaLift, etc.) are not accepted.
+This certificate is not required if, instead of the certificate, the applicant submits a diploma supplement of the first or second cycle studies indicating the level of English language studies (not lower than that specified in the Regulations);

-All specific requirements for each programme are indicated in the 2025 Regulations of Admission to the Third Cycle Studies at Lithuanian Energy Institute (see above).
+All specific requirements for each programme are indicated in the 2026 Regulations of Admission to the Third Cycle Studies at Lithuanian Energy Institute (see above).

 Failure to provide all required documents on time will result in the exclusion from the competition.